jwilli48/CanvasReport/README.md

+# Canvas Report Generator
 ## DEPENDANCIES
 They will be automatically installed when first running the program.
-	ImportExcel module
+1. ImportExcel Module
-	BurntToast module
+2. BurntToast Module

 ## How to Run
-The ps2exe.ps1 file is included as it is used to create and update the .exe files.
-Now that they are executable files you no longer need to change your PowerShell policy.
+Just run the .exe file for the report you want to generate.
+If it is the first time running it will ask you for certain credentials needed to fully run the program and then it will save them into the Passwords directory that will also be created on the first time being run.
+If you need to reset any of the data entered just delete the text fils or the whole Password directory to reset them.

 To run this program from PowerShell if your PowerShell execution policy is restricted, do the following commands:
 1. Navigate to folder containing these scripts (Change path to where you have it on your computer)